 Business Plan Cash-Flow Statement: Total Funds In

-An important part of your business plan, the cash-flow statement tracks every single dollar as it comes into your company — and not a second before.
+The cash-flow statement tracks every single dollar as it comes into your small business — and not a second before.
 You can’t show the revenue on sales, for example, until you actually have the payment in hand.
 Following are the income sources that the cash-flow statement tracks:

-Receipts on sales: The money you take in from the sales of your products or services shows up in this section, but only after it’s deposited in the bank.
+Receipts on sales: The money you take in from the sales of your products or services show up in this section, but only after they’re deposited in the bank.
 Billing a customer may be enough to generate a revenue entry on your income statement, but you can’t include the amount on your cash-flow statement until you have a deposit slip to show for it.

 Dividend and interest income: Any interest you make on your business bank accounts or any earnings from your investment portfolio appear in this section — if the payments come in during the statement period.